yenloned/AuctionHouse/README.md

 * [Epilogue](https://github.com/yenloned/AuctionHouse#epilogue)

 ## Introduction
-Auction House is a real time mock bidding platform, which provides fast and real time bidding functions by GraphQL API.
-It does not invovle any real currencies, trading, bidding, or buy and sell since this project is aimed to demo the web development technologies and practice.
+Auction House is a real-time mock bidding website, which provides fast and real-time bidding functions by GraphQL API.
+It does not involve any real currencies, trading, bidding, or buying and selling since this project is aimed to demo the web development technologies and practice.

 ## Live Demo
 This project is still in development, website will be deployed afterward.